ZR000X/data-app-base-react/README.md

-# Game Engine UI
+# Interactive Data Design Tool

-A flexible UI for managing game state and systems through actions and nodes.
+A flexible web app data design tool for testing out underlying data structures and actions for any application.

 ## Setup